Singular equivalences and homological conjectures: Introduction

-To state our results more precisely, we need a few notations.
+To state our results more precisely, we introduce now a few notations.
 Let $R$ be a field and $M_n(R)$ the full $n\times n$ matrix algebra over $R$.
 For a matrix $c\in M_n(R)$, we denote by $S_n(c,R)$ the \emph{centralizer matrix algebra}

 To describe singular equivalences of centralizer matrix algebras, we introduce a new type of equivalence relation on all square matrices over a field.
-This relation is called an $Sg$-equivalence, defined in terms of equivalence classes of irreducible factors of maximal elementary divisors of matrices together with combinatorial data of multiplicities of elementary divisors.
-To solve the isomorphism problem of centralizer matrix algebras, we introduce another equivalence relation on matrices, namely the $I$-equivalence, which is defined by a bijection between maximal elementary divisors of matrices together with combinatorics of some multisets.
-Both equivalence relations we introduced are in terms of linear algebra.
-We refer to Section \ref{sect3} for details.
+This relation is called an $Sg$-equivalence, defined in terms of irreducible factors of maximal elementary divisors of matrices together with combinatorial data of multiplicities of elementary divisors.
+For more details, we refer to Section \ref{sect3}.

 For an Artin algebra $A$, we denote by $\Ds{A}$ the singularity category of $A$, which is the Verdier quotient of the derived category $\Db{A}$ of $A$ by its perfect subcategory $\Kb{\prj{A}}$ (see Subsection \ref{sect2.1} for definition).